ppy/osu-wiki/wiki/Tournaments/#GO/3/en.md

 #### Qualifiers

-1. Qualifier will be played in **groups of 4.** Each group will have a Top seed and one lower seeded player of each category.
+1. The Qualifiers will be played in **groups of 4.** Each group will have a Top seed and one lower seeded player of each category.
 2. We will **not be able to reschedule** your matches for the qualifiers, so make sure you are available before registering.
 3. The match lobbies will be created around **5 - 10 minutes** ahead of the schedule.
 4. If a player fails to join the lobby past 10 minutes of his scheduled match, we will declare the match a forfeit.